 Christmas is a big deal ’round these parts.
-It’s Veterans Day, and I’m gearing up for tomorrow on Kohl’s website taking full advantage of their best sale of the year (in my opinion).
+It’s Veterans Day weekend, and I’m gearing up for Kohl’s best sale of the year (in my opinion).
 If you haven’t already, you should really check out the details of my recommendations for Christmas gifts on a budget.
 You won’t regret it.

 Why a budget?
 Don’t my friends and family deserve full-price goodies?
 Let’s clarify.
 I give high quality gifts, but I pay discounted prices.
 I stick to my budget (usually $20-30 per person) and get as much as I can within that budget.
 I usually end up with about $100-150 worth of presents for a single person in that budget.